Use a custom domain

 Add the DNS record

 The dashboard shows the precise values to use, so always copy them from there.
-In general:
+Every Pro Weather domain uses a single A record pointing at our server's IP address.
+The only thing that changes is the name of the record:

 - A subdomain like

-weather.yourclub.orguses a CNAME record pointing at Pro Weather. - A root domain like
+weather.yourclub.orguses an A record on theweatherhost. - A root domain like

 Using Cloudflare?